louisbrent1992/flutter-events-app/README.md

 - **Cross-Platform**: Works consistently across iOS and Android platforms

 ### How It Works
-1. Users can share recipe URLs from any app (Safari, Instagram, etc.)
+1. Users can share event URLs from any app (Safari, Instagram, etc.)
 2. The share extension captures the shared content automatically
-3. The app processes the shared URL and extracts recipe information
+3. The app processes the shared URL and extracts event information
-4. Users can review and save the imported recipe to their collection
+4. Users can review and save the imported event to their collection

 ## Firebase Integration